mlashcorp/no_generals_problem/content/posts/1/index.md

 ## What this means

 Pre-LN is the correct structural default.
 It trains stably without warmup workarounds, tolerates aggressive LR schedules including warmdown, and produces consistently better final quality.
-The theoretical prediction from Xiong et al. holds at 12 layers and is not subtle -- the gradient imbalance is measurable from step 50 and the quality gap is visible from the first validation point.
+The theoretical prediction from Xiong et al. [7] holds at 12 layers and is not subtle -- the gradient imbalance is measurable from step 50 and the quality gap is visible from the first validation point.

 The one thing to note: Pre-LN does not have the last word on this problem.
 The same 2024--2025 literature that validated Pre-LN also identified that it introduces a different gradient imbalance.
 In Pre-LN models, the residual stream receives unfiltered gradient contributions from all later layers, but each individual layer's gradient is diluted relative to Post-LN's output layers.
-The deep layers of Pre-LN models tend to be underutilized -- this is documented in the Mix-LN paper (Li et al., ICLR 2025) and corroborated by how easily Pre-LN models' late layers can be pruned without quality loss.
+The deep layers of Pre-LN models tend to be underutilized -- this is documented in the Mix-LN paper [9] and corroborated by how easily Pre-LN models' late layers can be pruned without quality loss.

 Pre-LN solved Post-LN's instability and became the universal default.
 But norm placement is an active research area, not a closed problem.
 Mix-LN, Peri-LN, and HybridNorm are all attempting to recover Post-LN's per-layer expressivity while keeping Pre-LN's gradient stability.
 None has yet displaced Pre-LN as the default.